TaTooKa/Erzahlspiel/docs/source/pages/magicsystems/colorsofmagic.rst

 Spellcasting
 ------------

-In general terms, a player describes what their character is attempting to do and what is the desired effect of their Spell (both with flavor and intent), and the GM determines which color(s) and power level correspond to the Spellcasting action.
-This determines the Odds of Success for the player to roll; then consult the Casting Magic: Results table for the outcome.
+In general terms, a player describes what their character is attempting to do and what is the desired effect of their Spell (both with flavor and intent), and the GM determines which **color(s)** and **power level** correspond to the Spellcasting action.
+This determines the *Odds of Success* for the player to roll; then consult the :hoverxref:`Casting Magic: Results <colorsofmagic-casting-results>` table for the outcome.

 Spell Color
 ~~~~~~~~~~~